nampereira/unit-testing-dei/best-practices.md

 Each test should be able to provide a pass/fail result without having to rely on manual or external checks (which would violate the Independent part of FIRST).

 ##### Timely
-Tests should be written or updates at the same time as the code is developed.
+Tests should be written or updated at the same time as the code is developed.
 Do not procrastinate writing tests for later.
 Have a look at [Test-driven Development](https://en.wikipedia.org/wiki/Test-driven_development) for a common software practice that advocates writing tests before the actual code.

 ### JUnit Best Practices